aarokorhonen/json-log-filter/README.md

 ## Features

--   Specify minimum level as a command line argument (see above example).
+-   Specify minimum level as a command line argument of type integer (see above example).
 All lines with a `level` entry lower than the specified value will be ignored.

 ## Development